lyl24/lyl24-ece4960/lab5.md

 Next, I considered the overall setup of the Artemis, batteries, sensors, wires, and motor drivers.
 I wanted the Artemis to go in the spot where the previous PCB board was located, and theoretically the motor drivers and 650 mAh battery could fit here too.
 The ToF sensors would be mounted to the front and side of the car, ideally in flat spots so that it would be easier to tape/adhere the sensors to the car.
 The IMU should go as far away from the motors as possible to reduce the effects of EMI, and the wires should also be twisted around each other.
 As for wires, I planned to use the standard red/black wires for power and ground (as well as the motors, which already have red/black wires connected to them), and for the input pins, I wanted to choose colors that have not been used already.
 I really like the soft stranded-core wires because they are flexible and easy for me to handle, and I wanted to use these as much as possible.

 ### Lab Procedure
-_What are reasonable settings for the power supply?_
+While I was in lab, I focused on the soldering component of this week's task, and I did the oscilloscope and power supply tests later on.
+First, I wanted to figure out where each part should go on the car chassis.

 After taking out the control PCB that came with the car, there was much more space on that side of the car.
 I decided that this would be a good spot for the Artemis and motor drivers, while both of the batteries can fit nicely in the original battery compartment.
 One of the ToF sensors can be mounted to one side of the car in between the front and back wheels, and the other can be mounted to the side of the battery compartment so that it is perpendicular to the first.
 I chose these locations because they are relatively flat, making it easier to mount the ToF sensors.
 This setup also lets the car detect the distance in two directions (front and side).
 The IMU could also be mounted on the bottom of the battery compartment, and this should be as far from the motors as possible to reduce the effects of EMI.

 To test the motor drivers, I first hooked up and tested one motor driver.
 In Lab 3, I had issues with soldering strong connections between wires and the TOF/IMU sensors, so I tried using header pins on the first motor driver.
 I took a row of 4 male header pins and soldered this to the GND, VIN, B1OUT, and B2OUT pins on the first motor driver.
 I connected female header pins to all wires that needed to be connected to these pins.
 I used tiny jumper wires to connect BIN1/AIN1 and BOUT1/AOUT1, and I pooled a lot of solder around BIN2/AIN2 and BOUT2/AOUT2 to connect these.
-Then, I used an oscilloscope to visualize the power on the output for the motors.

-_insert something_

 To test if the motor driver was properly hooked up with the motor, I ran the following code to see if the wheels would move: